-If you feel there is an eavesdropping or espionage problem at work, or personally, take it seriously.
+If you feel there is an eavesdropping attack or espionage problem at work, or personally, take it seriously.
 This is not a normal thought.
-The thought would not have crossed your mind if everything were fine. something is wrong.
+The thought would not have crossed your mind if everything were fine, something is wrong.
 It’s time for Business Counterespionage 101.

-You never hear about successful eavesdropping or espionage attacks.
+You never hear about successful espionage or eavesdropping attacks.
 You’re not supposed to.
 It’s a covert act.
 You only hear about failed espionage.
 This apparent quiet gives victims a false sense of security.
-Not only is information theft prevalent and invisible, it is also silent.
+Not only is information theft prevalent and invisible, but it is also silent.
 Discovery relies heavily on the victim’s intuition and preparedness to handle the problem.

 Spying is a common activity.

 Due to the covert nature of spying, the exact extent of it is not known.
 We can use failed espionage attempts as a gauge, however.
 They reveal over and over again that the problem does exist.
-Also, the plethora of electronic surveillance equipment being openly sold on the Internet, in “spy shop” stores, and “executive toy” catalogs gives us a good indication of the magnitude of electronic eavesdropping.
+Also, the plethora of electronic surveillance equipment being openly sold on the Internet, in “spy shop” stores, and “executive toy” catalogs gives us a good indication of the magnitude and types of eavesdropping attacks.

-Eavesdropping and espionage can cripple or kill a company.
+Eavesdropping attacks and espionage can cripple or kill a company.

 The law only protects those who protect themselves.